How Overhead Conveyors can Improve Workplace Safety

 3.Overhead Conveyors Offer More Options for Materials Handling

-With the ability to use more of the space higher up in a facility, overhead conveyors can offer options for materials handling, like the drying of freshly-painted products.
+With the ability to use more of the space higher up in a facility, overhead conveyor systems can offer options for materials handling, like the drying of freshly-painted products.
 Safety risks might be increased if workers had to handle the materials to do the same thing.

 To learn more about the benefits of an overhead conveyor for your operations, contact us at Bridgeveyor.